Zai4ikManiak/Linux_Studying_Workflow/Hyprland/Hyprland Config File (Monitors).md

 <summary><strong>output =</strong></summary>

-> - Blank Field: If this field is left blank, any display will use the rules of this function.
+> - **Blank Field**: If this field is left blank, any display will use the rules of this function.
-> - Name of the Display: Only the indicated display will use the rules of this function.
+> - **Name of the Display**: Only the indicated display will use the rules of this function.

 </details>